25 healthy breakfast ideas for kids (12 months to 3 years)

 A Note on Picky Eaters

 As they become more independent, toddlers sometimes go through a phase of picky eating, which can make mealtime feel like a battleground.
-Your child might refuse to eat anything at all, or decide to eat only a certain type of food.
-A favorite food one week could be rejected the following week.
-This behavior is normal during the toddler and preschooler years but eventually goes away.
-The best strategy is to offer your toddler a variety of healthy, tasty foods, and let her choose what to eat.
-Keep serving foods even if they've been rejected more than once, giving her the chance to try new foods willingly instead of it being forced upon her.
+Your child might refuse to eat anything at all or decide to eat only a certain type of food.
+A favourite food one week could be rejected the following week.

 Why It’s Important to Avoid Food Bribes

-It’s best to avoid bribing your child with food or during mealtime, like promising dessert if he eats his peas.
-It's also unwise to make comparisons to other siblings, such as by saying, “See, your big sister eats her veggies!”
+It’s best to avoid bribing your child with food or during mealtimes, like promising dessert if he eats his peas.
+It's also unwise to make comparisons with other siblings.
 This added pressure can lead to eating problems in the future.
 Instead, keep mealtimes pleasant and relaxed, a chance for your child to learn good eating habits and to be sociable with the rest of the family.

 Toddler Food Watchouts